LeECO ELECTRIC VEHICLES

 The Chinese Internet and entertainment company LeTV owned LeEco electric vehicles manufacturer invested $3Bln in its assembly line in Huzhou City, Zhejiang Province.
 The first phase is expected to be completed by 2017 and will produce 200,000 units per year.
 After completion of the second phase, the company will be able to produce 400,000 vehicles per year.
 LeEco holds investments in various electric vehicle companies which include Faraday Future, the Aston Martin RapidE development and the BAIC all electric subsidiary BJEV, the manufacturer of the ArcFox 7.
 BJEV, in turn, is rumored to have a shareholding in Atieva.
 The relationship with LeEco provides all these vehicles access to connect with the digital ecosystem, EcoLink, giving it an edge on the Internet Of the Vehicle (IOV) future.
 Although LeEco is compared to Alphabet, NetFlix, and Apple, it does not have the financial muscle of its peers, adding to which trading in its shares have been suspended which would hamper fundraising efforts.
 LeEco stated that it already owns 833 patents related to EV’s and autonomous vehicles.

 Go to our detailed breakdown of Global EV Sales to see how LeECO fares to its competitors in the fast-growing EV market.

-LeECO ELECTRIC VEHICLES IN THE NEWS
+THE LeECO ELECTRIC CAR STRATEGY IN THE NEWS

 2016 Week 52 - Groundbreaking of LeEco's Hangzhou electric vehicle plant